johnveitch/cpnest/docs/index.rst

 Retrieving output
 ==================

-The log-evidence from the run is retrieved from :obj:`cpnest.NS.logZ`
+The log-evidence from the run is retrieved from :obj:`cpnest.cpnest.CPNest.NS.logZ`

 The user can retrieve the samples produced during the run, and samples from the posterior by calling the :func:`cpnest.cpnest.CPNest.get_nested_samples()` and :func:`cpnest.cpnest.CPNest.get_posterior_samples()`